serby/versionator/README.md

      /js/app.js

-Now all you need to do is increment app.version each deployment (We keep ours inline with our git tags using a build tool) then site back and let your users enjoy the freshness.
+Now all you need to do is increment app.version each deployment (We keep ours inline with our git tags using Cake the coffee-script build tool) then sit back and let your users enjoy the freshness.

 ## Credits